Kingsman: The Golden Circle (soundtrack)

 Kingsman: The Golden Circle is the soundtrack to the 2017 film of the same name, composed by Henry Jackman and Matthew Margeson.
 The score was recorded at AIR Lyndhurst Studios in London with additional mixing at Westside Pacific Studios.
 The score was conducted by Gavin Greenaway with Matt Dunkley as an additional conductor.
 It was released on iTunes on 22 September 2017 and on CD on 27 October 2017 by La-La Land Records and Fox Music.

 Track listing

-Tracks 1, 20, and 23 incorporate "Take Me Home, Country Roads" (B. Danoff/T. Nivert/J. Denver).Track 20 features vocals by Mark Strong.
+Tracks 1, 20, and 23 incorporate "Take Me Home, Country Roads" (B. Danoff/T. Nivert/J. Denver).Track 20 is sung by Mark Strong.

 Songs not included in the soundtrack, but featured in the film include the following: